 Currently, there are no AODA education standards.
 However, two AODA standards development committees have drafted recommendations of guidelines that AODA education standards should include.
 One committee has recommended guidelines for the kindergarten to grade twelve (K-12) education system.
 In contrast, the other committee has recommended guidelines for the university and college education system.
 In addition, some members from both committees have joined to form the Education Technical Sub-Committee.
 This Sub-Committee recommends guidelines to prevent and remove barriers students face during transitions.
-Transitions include beginning school, between elementary school and high school, and from high school to work, community life, or postsecondary education.
+Transitions include beginning school, and from high school to work, community life, or postsecondary education.
 In this article, we outline the Sub-Committee’s recommendations for financial support in school transitions of students with disabilities.

 Financial Support in School Transitions of Students with Disabilities